etairi/sidh-rs/README.md

 Portions of the library are derived from [Cloudflare's Go SIDH imlementation](https://github.com/cloudflare/p751sidh).
 The x64 field arithmetic implementation is derived from the [Microsoft Research SIDH implementation](https://github.com/Microsoft/PQCrypto-SIDH).

-## TODO

-We intend to work on the following items:

-* Add support for ARM.
-* Add support for [7].
-* Improve the documentation.

 ## References

 [1]  Craig Costello, Patrick Longa, and Michael Naehrig, "Efficient algorithms for supersingular isogeny Diffie-Hellman".
 Advances in Cryptology - CRYPTO 2016, LNCS 9814, pp. 572-601, 2016.